Do I Get My Wife Involved?

 So the conversation may look something like this…

 “Hey babe, I have a plan.
 These are the goals I’ve set up.
 And here’s why I’ve set them up.
-And I’m committing to this with these people.
-I’m staying accountable for these goals and here is how I’m going to stay accountable.”
+And I’m committing to doing this journey with these people.
+Also, I will remain committed to these goals and I will keep you regularly updated on my progress to ensure that I am fulfilling my promises.

 Let her know that she’s free to check in with you anytime on whether you’re sticking to your plan or not.

-Or… “Hey, just wanna let you know.
-I met with my support group this week and things are going well.”
+Or… “Hey, just want to let you know.
+I met with my support group this week and things are going well, and here is what I am learning about myself.”

 Or… “I checked in on the app today and had a good conversation with another guy I’m staying accountable to.”